kubestash/docs/docs/guides/auto-backup/pvc/index.md

   namespace: demo
 spec:
   accessModes:
     - ReadWriteMany
-  storageClassName: ""
   resources:
     requests:
       storage: 1Gi
-  selector:
-    matchLabels:
-      app: nfs-demo
+  volumeName: nfs-pv
+  storageClassName: ""
 ```

 Notice the `spec.accessModes` section.
 We are using `ReadWriteMany` access mode so that multiple pods can use this PVC simultaneously.
-Without this access mode, Stash will fail to backup the volume if any other pod mounts it during backup.
+Without this access mode, KubeStash will fail to backup the volume as we are going to mount this volume to the backup job.

-Also, notice the `spec.selector` section.
-We have specified `app: nfs-demo` labels as a selector so that it binds with the PV that we have created earlier.
+Also, notice the `spec.volumeName` section.
+We have specified `nfs-pv` pv name as the volume name.

 Let's create the PVC we have shown above,